 click here.
 Payment: Cash, Debit cards, Visa, MasterCard.
 (UPDATED:

 November 27, 2016)

 blackberries, blueberries, grapes, strawberries, walnuts, Fresh eggs,

-gift shop, picnic area (bring your own food), petting zoo, farm
+gift shop, picnic area you may bring your own food, petting zoo, farm

 animals, school tours